kanoni4567/pad-auto/README.md

 # pad-auto
 puzzle and dragon bot

-A puzzle and dragon bot for android devices or eimulators.
+A puzzle and dragon bot for android devices or emulators.
 Takes screenshots, analyzes puzzle route, and executes the route with monkeyrunner through adb connection.

 You may need to modify some code to make it work in your environment.